-USS Constitution, which has been rebuilt and restored almost too many times to count in her 220-year history, still has a few “secrets” that she only occasionally reveals.
+USS Constitution, which has been rebuilt and restored almost too many times to count in its 220-year history, still has a few secrets that the ship only occasionally reveals.
 The three secrets discussed below help to illuminate not only the numerous changes to the ship but even reveals the names of long-ago individuals who were instrumental in saving “Old Ironsides” for future generations.

 There is a long-standing tradition of placing a coin under a mast as the mast is stepped in a vessel.
 Why?
 Two of the most common answers to this centuries-old maritime tradition are:

 1. The coin, especially if it was silver or gold, would bring the vessel good luck on its voyages;

 2. If the vessel foundered, the coin would be used by the crew to pay Charon, the ferryman of Hades, who transported the newly deceased from the world of the living to the world of the dead.

 We don’t know if USS Constitution originally had a coin or coins under one or all three of the lower masts.
 However, by the 20th century, each of the three masts had acquired numerous coins which are carefully removed when the masts are un-stepped.
 The coins are then carefully replaced in each mast step when the new mast is put into the ship.
 In recognition of the year of Constitution‘s launch, both fore and main masts each have a 1797 large one-cent coin in among the other coins, and the mizzen mast has a 1798 one-cent coin in its step.
 It is likely that these late 18th century coins were added in the 20th century to mark “Old Ironsides'” year of launch (1797) and the year Constitution first sailed (1798).

 Lieutenant John A. Lord, the naval constructor who oversaw the ship’s 1927-1931 restoration, noted the new coins that were placed under each mast on July 8, 1930, as the restoration was coming to its conclusion: